home

 Grid Ref: SS793817

-Kenfig National Nature Reserve lies on the coast of South Wales approximately one mile off the M4 motorway (Junction 37 and follow signs to to North Cornelly, Pyle and Porthcawl and thence the 'brown duck' reserve signs) between Bridgend and Port Talbot.
+Kenfig National Nature Reserve lies on the coast of South Wales approximately one mile off the M4 motorway between Bridgend and Port Talbot.
+Leave the motorway at Junction 37 and follow signs to to North Cornelly, Pyle and Porthcawl and thereafter follow the 'brown duck' nature reserve signs.

 Access

-There are some tarmac paths and a boardwalk close to the car park which offer good access for wheelchair users and for prams and pushchairs.
-Otherwise there are well-marked sandy tracks through the dunes and down to the sea, but be warned, it can get very hot indeed in the sand dunes during the summer months and so it is important to take something to drink if you are planning on having a long walk.
-Hiking through sand dunes can be a disorientating business and it is very easy to get lost if you wander too far from the tracks.
+There are tarmac paths and a boardwalk close to the car park which offer good access for wheelchair users and for prams and pushchairs.
+Otherwise there are well-marked sandy tracks through the dunes and down to the sea, but be warned: it can get very hot indeed in the sand dunes during the summer months, and so it is important to take something to drink if you are planning on having a long walk.
+Hiking through sand dunes can be a disorientating business, and it is very easy to get lost if you wander too far from the tracks.

-Below: The ocean and orchids - the essence of Kenfig
+Below: Ocean and orchids - the essence of Kenfig

 kenfig national nature reserve